rkritchat/decryptor-starter/README.md

   return userInfo;
 }
 ```
-assume that firstName is encrypted, then this advicer will decrypt all field that mark `@Encrypt`
+Assume that firstName is encrypted, then this advicer will decrypt all field that mark `@Encrypt`
-Ps. this starter support Model inside Model by checking classLoader
+Ps. this starter support Model inside Model by checking classLoader.